mongock/flamingock-docs/site/v1/driver/driver-documentdb.md

 [[TOC]]

-<p class="success">You can manage your <b>DocumentDB</b> migrations by using the Mongock drivers for MongoDB</p>
+<p class="success">You can manage your <b>DocumentDB</b> migrations by using the Flamingock drivers for MongoDB</p>

 ## Compatibility

-As AWS DocumentDB relies on the MongoDB driver/api, **you can use Mongock to manage your migration in the same way you would do with MongoDB**, using one of the drivers Mongock provides for MongoDB.
+As AWS DocumentDB relies on the MongoDB driver/api, **you can use Flamingock to manage your migration in the same way you would do with MongoDB**, using one of the drivers Flamingock provides for MongoDB.
 You can see how to use it in our [MongoDB driver section](/v1/driver/mongodb-sync)